What is long and short trading?

 Trading doesn’t have to be a one-way street.
 Specifically, you don’t always have to buy an asset and hope that its value increases so you can make a profit.

-Thanks to something known as short trading, you can make a profit when the value of an asset decreases.
-This guide to long trades and short trades outlines how this is possible.
+Thanks to short trading, you may make a profit when the value of an asset decreases, but losses are possible.
+This guide to long trades and short trades outlines how this process works.

 This is intuitive when it comes to buying an asset outside of the financial markets.
 Let’s say, for example, you’ve bought property.
-Although it’s not always true, the value of property has historically increased over time in countries such as the UK.
+Although it’s not always true, property prices have often risen over long periods in some countries, but this is not guaranteed.

 Therefore, when you bought the property, you were doing so (in some capacity) because you expected its value to increase.
 This would give you a positive return on your investment, i.e. a profit, because you can sell for more than you paid.